rcmdnk/ec2/README.md

     name_filter=my-instances
     ssh_key=~/.ssh/my_ssh.pem
     ssh_user=ec2-user
+    aws_profile=my-profile

 This will show only instances which include `my-instances` in the Name.

 It uses the key **~/.ssh/my_ssh.pem** at `ec2 ssh` or `ec2 mosh`, with the user name `ec2-user`.

+Set `aws_profile` if you want to use other than the default profile.

 ### Launch new instance